geraldcroes/traefik/docs/index.md

 ![Architecture](img/architecture.png)

-Træfik can listen to your service registry/orchestrator API, and knows each time a microservice is added, removed, killed or upgraded, and can generate its configuration automatically.
+Træfik listens to your service registry/orchestrator API and detects when a microservice is added, removed, killed or upgraded.
+Træfik automatically generates its configuration and creates the appropriate routes.
-Routes to your services will be created instantly.

 Run it and forget it!

 ## Features